hithesh98/cryptographic-api/README.md

 ## Execution
 Endpoints are exposed at the URL: [https://cryptographic-api.herokuapp.com/](https://cryptographic-api.herokuapp.com/)

 Alternatively, the program can be run locally.
-To start the application, clone the repo and type the following command:
+To start the application, clone the repo and type the following commands:
 ```javascript
     npm install
     npm start